TischDerLegenden/flashcard-app/README.md

 Below the chart there are three buttons. ```Review Incorrect``` will directly restart the testing process, but only with the cards you marked wrong. ```Copy incorrect``` will copy the cards marked as incorrect to the clipboard. ```Download incorrect``` will download a JSON file, containing the incoorect cards.

+You can also adjust the font-size and font-weight.

 <hr>

 ### Why am I called TischDerLegenden?